yiisoft/yii2/docs/guide/structure-widgets.md

 }
 ```

-Now we can just call our widget without any configurations, and it will use our defaults from `main.php`.
+Now just call the widget without any configurations, and it will use the defaults from `web.php`.
 You can override them by passing them directly in the widget, if needed.

-In your view, call your widget:
+In your view, call the widget:

 ```
 <?= HelloWidget::widget() ?>
 ```

-It will print out `My default message`, because it is set in our `main.php` and was not passed via `message` when declaring the widget.
+It will print out `My default message`, because `message` is defined in `web.php` and was not passed via `message` when declaring the widget.

 ### Global Defaults using DI